-The Tunney’s Pasture site (121 acres/49 hectares) is bounded by the National Capital Commission (NCC) parkway and Ottawa River to the north, Parkdale Avenue to the east, Scott Street and Light Rail Transit to the south and the Champlain Park community to the west.
-There are 17 buildings on the federal government employment campus, serving various departments including Health Canada and Statistics Canada.
-Public Services and Procurement Canada (PSPC) is responsible for the strategic management of Tunney’s Pasture.
+The site is 49 hectares/121 acres and is bounded by the Sir John A. Macdonald Parkway to the north, Parkdale Avenue to the east, Scott Street to the south and the Champlain Park community to the west.
+There are nearly 20 buildings on the campus, which include offices of Health Canada, National Resources Canada and the Department of National Defence.

-The two organizations are working with stakeholders, local communities, Indigenous communities, the NCC and the City of Ottawa on the redevelopment strategy and planning approvals.
-Canada Lands will be responsible for the development of surplus land that will be transferred to it and PSPC will be responsible for the federal employment portion of the site.
+The two organizations are working with the City of Ottawa to secure planning approvals and implement infrastructure upgrades for this site.
+Canada Lands will be responsible for the development of the surplus land identified and PSPC will be responsible for its federal footprint.

 Registration is now open for two virtual workshops on May 25 and 26 to gather the public’s input on the transformation of Tunney’s Pasture.
 At these virtual workshops, participants will be asked to help Canada Lands and PSPC develop a set of community values that reflect the community’s vision for this mixed-use development, and current views on things such as climate change, affordable housing, and community building in a post-pandemic Ottawa.
 These values will complement the guiding principles already included in the Tunney’s Pasture Master Plan.